 The UNF Educator Preparation Institute offers two tracks that will learn together as a cohort:

-• Novice teachers who have a four-year degree outside of education.
-(Novice Teachers) • Professionals who have a four-year degree outside of education, and are not currently teaching.
-(Resident Teacher Candidates)
+- Professionals who have a four-year degree outside of education, and are not currently teaching.
+(Teacher Candidates)

 This program will satisfy professional preparation and professional education competence (PEC) for the Florida Professional Certificate.
 This requirement can be found on your Statement of Status of Eligibility.
 Through the Institute, teacher candidates with teaching aspirations and bachelors' degrees in any discipline (from a regionally-accredited college or university) can receive teacher certification, giving them the skills to become highly-qualified teachers in a fraction of the time and cost required for a traditional education degree.